Bonjour, are you looking for the perfect name for your cat in French?

 - Zézette: kid name for female genitalia.
 It is also the name of a pastry from Sète.

-French human names For Cats
+Famous French people names For Cats

 - Napoleon